divVerent/midiconverser/README.md

 ## Installation

-    sudo apt install golang                # For running the MIDI generator. sudo apt install alsa-utils figlet yq  # For using the included player. sudo apt install fluidsynth            # For playing with local speakers.
+    sudo apt install golang                # For running the MIDI generator. sudo apt install alsa-utils figlet yq  # For using the text based player. sudo apt install fluidsynth            # For playing with local speakers.
     ./build.sh